zero-shubham/surveyx/README.md

 ## Surveyx - a platform to run and manage surveys.

-This a dummy project, with an intent to implement and apply my learning on k8s, terraform, OpenTelemetry.
+This a dummy project, with an intent to implement and experiment around k8s, terraform, OpenTelemetry.

 ### Objectives
 1. Use k8s to run all required services.